 Skip to main content

-The U.S. State Energy Policy Simulators (EPS) account for emissions produced in the following sectors: electricity generation, building energy consumption, industrial energy consumption, industrial process emissions, agriculture process emissions, land-use change, and transportation.
-Our primary sources are data sets from the U.S. Environmental Protection Agency (EPA), U.S. Energy Information Administration (EIA), and National Renewable Energy Laboratory (NREL).
+The state Energy Policy Simulators (EPS) account for emissions produced in the following sectors: electricity generation, building energy consumption, industrial energy consumption, industrial process emissions, agriculture process emissions, land use change, and transportation.
+Our primary sources are federal data sets from the Environmental Protection Agency (EPA), Energy Information Administration (EIA), and the National Renewable Energy Lab (NREL).

 Basic Model Assumptions

-• State models do not account for the new funding and tax credits included in the Inflation Reduction Act
+• State models account for funding and tax credits included in the Inflation Reduction Act.

-• We have tried to incorporate the latest state policy but some specific sectoral policies may be missing, especially if they principally affect energy demand
+• We have tried to incorporate the latest state policy but some specific sectoral policies may be missing, especially if they principally affect energy demand.
+All Clean Energy Standards (including electricity standards and renewable portfolio standards), Advanced Clean Cars, Advanced Clean Cars II, Advanced Clean Trucks, carbon pricing, and electric vehicle subsidies policies passed before August 2024 have been included in the model.

-The following information supplements the general EPS model information by summarizing sources for state energy consumption and emissions data in the state versions of the EPS tool.i
+The following information supplements the general EPS model information by summarizing sources for state energy consumption and emissions data in the state versions of the EPS tool.1

 Data Sources Summary